flutter/website/cookbook/testing/widget-test-tap-drag.md

 permalink: /cookbook/testing/widget-test-tap-drag/
 ---

-Many of the Widgets we build not only display information, they also respond to user interaction.
+Many of the Widgets we build not only display information, but also respond to user interaction.
 This includes buttons that users can tap on, dragging items across the screen, or entering text into a [`TextField`](https://docs.flutter.io/flutter/material/TextField-class.html).